Joe Byrne: Murder of Sherritt, Glenrowan siege and death

 Short of funds, the gang made plans to raid Benalla in 1880.
 During this time, they became increasingly concerned that Aaron Sherritt's allegiance had swayed to the police.
 Byrne wrote letters to Sherritt, inviting him to join the gang, but grew increasingly wary of his former friend, and murdered him at his hut in the Woolshed Valley on 26 June 1880.
 A four-man police watch party was then occupying the hut, and hid in one of the rooms.
-Byrne shoot into the room and threatened to burn the hut down before riding off with Dan Kelly to meet the other gang members at Glenrowan.
+Byrne shot into the room and threatened to burn the hut down before riding off with Dan Kelly to meet the other gang members at Glenrowan.

 That night, the gang took over Glenrowan, first tearing up the railway line in anticipation of a special trainload of police being sent to capture them after news of Sherritt's murder spread.
 The outlaws held over 60 people hostage in the town.
 Thomas Curnow, the schoolmaster of the local school who had won Kelly's trust, escaped and warned the train crew who in turn told the police.
 This enabled 34 police to surround the Glenrowan Hotel and engage in a gunfight with the gang.
 In the ensuing blaze of light and smoke, the hotel was riddled with bullets, and several hostages were killed or wounded.
 Byrne received a gunshot wound to the calf.

 At around 5:30 a.m., Byrne entered the hotel bar and, after pouring himself a whiskey, made the toast, "Many more years in the bush for the Kelly Gang!"
 Moments later, a stray bullet entered a gap in his armour, severing his femoral artery.
 Byrne slumped on top of hostages crouching in fear on the floor, and bled out within minutes.